accesto/serverless-php/README.md

 ![license][badge-license]

 This is an example how to run PHP on AWS Lambda via Serverless Framework.
-Inspired by the [Andy Raines][araines-serverless-php] repository.
+Inspired by the [Andy Raines](https://github.com/araines/serverless-php) repository.
 The difference between this repository and the one by Andy Raines is this one is using FastRoute and Pimple DI - a more lightweight approach.

-[AWS Lambda][aws-lambda-home] lets you run code without thinking about servers.
+[AWS Lambda](https://aws.amazon.com/lambda/) lets you run code without thinking about servers.
 Unfortunately, it does not support PHP yet.

 ## Installation